 Golden-cheeked warbler (Dendroica chrysoparia)

 The golden-cheeked warbler is a small, endangered songbird named for its distinctive yellow face, which is outlined in black with a thin black stripe through both eyes.
 Each winter, the warbler migrates south to the pine oak forests of Mexico and Guatemala, where the Rainforest Alliance is working with communities who harvest forest products and training them to use sustainable methods that keep these ecosystems intact while improving local livelihoods.

 Ruby-throated hummingbird (Archilochus colubris)

 The ruby-throated hummingbird is among the smallest of the North American hummingbirds, weighing only 0.1 ounce!
 These tiny birds fly south to overwinter on the Yucatan Peninsula in Mexico--the same region where millions of tourists each year visit the sandy beaches of the Riviera Maya.
-Travelers can help protect this and other important species by choosing hotels listed on our SustainableTrip.org website, a directory of hotels and tour companies who have committed to protecting the environment.
+Travelers can help protect this and other important species by choosing Rainforest Alliance Certified™ hotels and tour operators.

 Golden-winged warbler (Vermivora chrysoptera)

 The golden-winged warbler spends the summer breeding season in the open woodlands of the northeastern United States and journeys south to overwinter in the tropical forest canopies of Central America and northern South America.
-In Nicaragua, Georges and Lili Duriaux-Chavarría created El Jaguar Private Wildlife Reserve, a bird sanctuary that protects 260 acres (120 hectares) of warbler habitat and includes an organic, Rainforest Alliance Certified coffee farm as well as a Rainforest Alliance Verified sustainable eco-lodge.
+In Nicaragua, Georges and Lili Duriaux-Chavarría created El Jaguar Private Wildlife Reserve, a bird sanctuary that protects 260 acres (120 hectares) of warbler habitat and includes an organic, Rainforest Alliance Certified coffee farm.